MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 > [!IMPORTANT]
 >
-> - If you are updating the runtime in an Environment with existing configurations/libraries, the contents need to be re-publish based on the newly updated runtime version.
+> - If you are updating the runtime in an environment with existing configurations/libraries, the contents need to be re-publish based on the newly updated runtime version.
 > - If the existing configurations/libraries are not compatible with newly updated runtime version, the publishing will fail.
-You need to remove the incompatible ones and publish the Environment again.
+You need to remove the incompatible ones and publish the environment again.
 >

 ### Configure Spark compute